It's not a job. it's a calling.

 - They are members of the North Point Network, Willow Creek Association, and ARC (Association of Related Churches).
 Church leadership is described as “staff-led.”

 - Services are very engaging – people come, experience, and come back.
 There is great intentionality in next steps for guests and returning attendees.

 - Teaching style – Messages incorporate humor, and are meant to be helpful, engaging, and teach to application.

 - Multicultural – Philly is diverse and so is the church.

-- Volunteer culture – Volunteers are the life of the church.
+- Team culture – Serve teams are the life of the church.
 This team approach and an “I get to” mentality attract others to jump in and learn how God wants to grow and use them.